-Regular light vacuuming can reduce the abrasive action of soil and grit from the pile and should take place even when the rug does not look overly dirty.
-A good quality vacuum cleaner is recommended to remove dust and dirt from a shag pile or high pile rug.
+Regular light vacuuming is recommended with your vacuum on the lowest setting (without bristles or combs) A good quality vacuum cleaner is recommended to remove dust and dirt from a shag pile or high pile rug.
 We suggest avoiding powerful vacuums or power heads as stiff bristles and strong suction can damage the pile.
 For everyday cleaning, a simple shake outside will remove excess dust, dirt and fluff.

 Clean Spills & Spot Immediately